-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 The death was a calculated murder, the Crown allege.

-But while defence accept that Johnson killed Mosen, lawyer Paul Keegan said it was without murderous intent and the death was instead the result of manslaughter.
+But while defence accept that Johnson killed Mosen, lawyer Paul Keegan said it was without murderous intent and the death instead amounted to manslaughter.

 On Monday, the retrial of Johnson began in the High Court at New Plymouth.